 Cross-team projects break easily without structure.

-Everyone sees the same reality, not their own version of it.
-IMO, that alignment matters more than speed.
+The magic is that everyone sees the same reality, not their own version of it.
+IMO, that alignment matters more than raw speed.
+When the team agrees on what’s happening, decisions get faster, mistakes drop, and work flows effortlessly.

 Example 7: Incident Management as a Workflow Project